marcinru/counter/README.md

 # Counter
-counter.html with jasmine tests - improved version of https://youtu.be/WGz2w8LDKtM
+counter.html with jasmine tests - ~~improved version of https://youtu.be/WGz2w8LDKtM~~ alternative version of https://youtu.be/tZOK3RsYl5A

 ## Setup & run tests
 ```